angular/angular/aio/content/guide/i18n-common-translation-files.md

 Unless you are fluent in the language and have the time to edit translations, you will likely complete the following steps.

 1. Send each translation file to a translator.
-1. The translator uses an XLIFF file editor complete the following actions.
+1. The translator uses an XLIFF file editor to complete the following actions.
     1. Create the translation.
     1. Edit the translation.